haruyq/spotUI-nvim/README.md

 When you toggle it open, a window pops up in your chosen corner with the album art and current track.
-After a few seconds it shrinks down to a compact bar showing the song, artist, and timestamp.
+After a few seconds it shrinks down to a compact bar showing the song, artist, progress, and timestamp.
 It expands again automatically on every song change.

 ![mini-ui](assets/mini-ss.png)